 What is an independent contractor agreement?

 An independent contractor agreement is a document outlining the business relationship between a hiring company and a contractor (or, in cases, a freelancer).
-It is a legal document that enables both parties involved to cover the base of their working relationship, avoid misunderstandings, and manage expectations.
+It is a legally binding, written agreement that enables both parties involved to cover the base of their working relationship, avoid misunderstandings, and manage expectations.
 The agreement should cover the scope of work, deliverables, payments, deadlines, confidential information, and any other details of the independent contractor relationship.
 Since contractors are independent workers, hiring companies cannot supervise their working hours, the way they get the job done, or prevent them from taking on other clients.

 Do I need an independent contractor agreement?